University of California, Berkeley Law (Boalt Hall)

 Bryan Springmeyer was born and raised in Silicon Valley.
 He remained in the South Bay until moving to Los Angeles to attend UCLA, where he studied mass communications and sociology.
 Bryan returned to the Bay Area to attend law school at UC Berkeley (Boalt Hall).

 Prior to practicing law, Bryan designed and programmed several web applications for timekeeping, billing, accounting, and document creation for law firms.
-He continues to co-develop applications with partner, Hersh Reddy, to enhance the services offered to the firm's clientele.
+He continues to develop applications to enhance the services offered to the firm's clientele.

 In his emerging business practice, Mr. Springmeyer serves as outside counsel to startup and emerging growth businesses, as well as individual founders, advising on matters ranging from formation to exit including venture capital financing, debt financing, employment, executive compensation and intellectual property.
 He also represents angel investors and micro-VCs in their investments in companies.

 Bryan has been a mentor and supervising attorney for the UC Berkeley New Business Counseling Practicum, a clinical course offering for graduate UC Berkeley Law (Boalt) and Business (Haas) students, since 2012.
 He has assisted with matters including stock option plan implementation, formation planning, and early stage finance.
 He has presented on Capitalizing Startups, Search Engine Optimization, and Starting a Transactional Law Practice.
 Additionally, Bryan serves as an executive mentor in Project ReMADE, a program run by Stanford graduate law and business students, which counsels ex-offender entrepreneurs.